RT-Cybersecurity/zap-headless/README.md

-# ZAP headless Optimized CLI Tool
+# ZAP Automation Optimized CLI Tool

 An optimized OWASP ZAP automation tool that allows you to run security scans from the command line with enhanced performance and additional features.